Ewen Chatfield

 Ewen John Chatfield (born 3 July 1950) is a former New Zealand cricketer.
-A medium-pace bowler, though Chatfield played 43 Tests and 114 One Day Internationals for his country, he is also remembered for having been hit in the head by a ball while batting, causing him to collapse and need resuscitation.
+A medium-pace bowler, though Chatfield played 43 Tests and 114 One Day Internationals for his country.
+He is also remembered for having been hit in the head by a ball while batting, causing him to collapse and need resuscitation.

-With the ball, his chief weapon was his accuracy, giving him economic bowling figures, although he occasionally would come in for punishment in the late stages of limited overs matches due to a lack of variation in his line and length.
+With the ball his chief weapon was accuracy, giving him economic bowling figures.

 Domestic career

-In a three-day match for Wellington in February 1980, Chatfield played a key role in defeating the West Indies, who were at the time the best cricket team in the world, taking six wickets in the first innings and seven in the second.
+In a three-day match for Wellington in February 1980, Chatfield played a key role in defeating the West Indies, who were at the time the best cricket team in the world; he took six wickets in the first innings and seven in the second.

 Chatfield also played for Hutt Valley in the Hawke Cup.
-In 1984 he was awarded the Hutt City Sportsperson of the Year award (the first person to receive this award).
+In 1984 he was the first Hutt City Sportsperson of the Year.

 International career

-With the ball, Chatfield distinguished himself with efforts against the West Indies, the leading cricketing side of the day, on tour in 1984/85 and in the home series which New Zealand drew in 1986/87.
+With the ball, Chatfield distinguished himself with efforts against the West Indies, on tour in 1984/85 and in the home series which New Zealand drew in 1986/87.
 He was also a member of the New Zealand sides which achieved the country's first Test series wins against England and Australia at home and away.
 Chatfield spent much of his career as the bowling partner to Sir Richard Hadlee.
 Coincidentally, the pair share the same birthday, though Chatfield is one year Hadlee's senior.

 Head injury

 Chatfield is also noted for being seriously injured on the cricket field, in the First Test against England in the 1974–75 season at Eden Park, Auckland.
-England was at the end of a long and difficult tour in which they had been defeated in the Ashes by Australia, chiefly by the Australian fast bowlers Jeff Thomson and Dennis Lillee.
+England were at the end of a long and difficult tour in which they had been defeated in the Ashes by Australia.
 Chatfield, a number 11 batsman, was holding up England with a last wicket partnership with his future captain, Geoff Howarth.
 English fast bowler Peter Lever decided to test Chatfield with a bouncer.
 At the time helmets and other now common protective gear were not in use.
 The ball deflected from Chatfield's bat and struck him on the temple, rendering him unconscious and not breathing.
 The English team's physiotherapist Bernard Thomas was the first to realise what had happened: Chatfield had swallowed his tongue.
 Thomas flicked it back into place and managed to revive Chatfield with heart massage and mouth-to-mouth resuscitation.
 Lever was distraught; Chatfield later joked that when he was visited by Lever in the hospital, "he looked worse than I did".
-A couple of years later helmets were introduced into cricket and Chatfield wore one thereafter.
+Some years later helmets were introduced into cricket and Chatfield wore one thereafter.